How to Optimize MySQL Tables

 This article provides practical tips and functions for MySQL table optimization.

-How To Optimize MySQL Tables
+How to Optimize MySQL Tables

 Prerequisites

-• MySQL version 8.0 installed and configured
+• MySQL version 8+ installed and configured (we are using 8.4).

-• Access to the command prompt or command line
+• Access to the command prompt or command line.

-• Fragmented database tables
+• Fragmented database tables.

 Why Should You Optimize MySQL Tables?

-2. Querying data takes more time than it should.
+• Querying data takes more time than it should.

 When Should You Optimize MySQL Tables?

 Tables where information in a database continually updates, such as transactional databases, are the most likely candidates for optimization.
+However, optimizing large tables takes longer, and it locks tables.
+Locking a table for several hours may disrupt system operations.

 Find Tables for Optimization

-Tip 1: Show Unused Space in a Table
+Tip 1: Show Unused Space in Table

 Tip 2: Show Unused Space for All Tables

 The information schema stores metadata about a database schema.
-To check the allocated unused data for all tables in a selected schema, run:
+To check the allocated unused data for all tables in a schema, run:

-select table_name, data_length, data_free
+SELECT table_name, data_length, data_free

-from information_schema.tables
+FROM information_schema.tables

-Note: To display information for all databases, omit the line where table_schema='<schema name>'.
+Note: To display information for all databases, omit the line: WHERE table_schema='[schema name]'.

 Tip 3: Display Data in Megabytes

-from information_schema.tables
+FROM information_schema.tables

 The example tables are not heavily fragmented.
 However, using optimize table helps free up some space from the test_table.

-Optimize Tables
+Optimize MySQL Tables via Command Line

 There are multiple ways to optimize tables by defragmentation.
 However, the general steps you perform are similar.

-OPTIMIZE TABLE <table name>;
+OPTIMIZE TABLE [table_name];

 Tip 2: Optimize Multiple Tables at Once